google/gnxi/gnoi_mockos/README.md

 # gNOI Mock OS Generator

-A simple shell binary generates a Mock OS package to use with the gNOI_target.
+A simple shell binary that generates a Mock OS package to use with the gNOI_target.

+See [mockOS proto](./../utils/mockos/pb/mockos.proto) for more details.

 ## Install